Rjonathan03t/PORTFOLIO-WEB1/README.md

 I make my own website, this website is a description about me in the future

 # TOOLS NEEDED
+You need to download and install :
 BOOTSTRAP 5.3.0
-BOOTSTRAP icon : you can install it using ' npm i bootstrap-icons '
+,BOOTSTRAP icon : you can install it using ' npm i bootstrap-icons '

 You can also visit the official website of bootstrap with the url below https://icons.getbootstrap.com/

 # LANAGUAGE USED
 HTML 5
-CSS
+,CSS
-JAVASCRIPT (JS)
+,JAVASCRIPT (JS)

 For information ,i used typed.js for the typing animation. https://github.com/mattboldt/typed.js/